The Magician: Modern RWS Tarot Card Meanings

 Help comes from exposing a lie.
 Seeing through a deception or admitting your own lack of skill is the path forward (like the 7 of Swords reversed).

-The Magician in Combination
+Meditations On The Magician

-Additional Notes on The RWS 'Magician'
+Additional Notes on Waite’s KEY I: The Magician

-Waite’s Divinatory Meanings of The Magician
+Waite’s Divinatory Meanings

 "Skill, diplomacy, address, subtlety; sickness, pain, loss, disaster, snares of enemies; self-confidence, will; the Querent, if male.
 Reversed: Physician, Magus, mental disease, disgrace, disquiet."
 (Pictoral Key To The Tarot, 1911)